+Enhanced

-Group and College Enhanced Pension £'000
+Group and College Pension

+£'000

-At 1 August 2017 Amounts utilised Additional provision in the year 666 (37) 22
+At 1 August 2018 651

+Amounts utilised (36)

-At 31 July 2018 651
+At 31 July 2019 695

 The enhanced pension provision relates to the cost of staff who have already left the College's employment and commitments for staff costs from which the College cannot reasonably withdraw at the balance sheet date.
 The enhanced pension provision has been recalculated in accordance with guidance issued by the ESFA.